Dolní Podluží: Administrative division

+Etymology

+The initial name of the village was Grunt.
+The name was derived from the German word Grund (here meaning 'valley') and referred to the location of the village.

+In 1947, the municipality was renamed from Dolní Grunt to its current name.
+The word Podluží translates as 'area below the Lusatian Mountains'.

 Geography

 Dolní Podluží is located about 29 km northeast of Děčín and 45 km northeast of Ústí nad Labem, on the border with Germany.
 The northern part of the municipal territory with the built-up area lies in the Lusatian Highlands.
 The southern part lies in the Lusatian Mountains and in the eponymous protected landscape area.
 The highest point is the mountain Pěnkavčí vrch at 792 m above sea level.
 The Lužnička Stream flows through the municipality.

 History

-The first written mention of Dolní Podluží is from 1485, as a village named Grunt.
-The village was later divided into two parts, Dolní and Horní Grunt ("Lower Grunt" and "Upper Grunt"; today Horní Podluží).
-Dolní Grunt is first mentioned in 1566.
+The first written mention of Dolní Podluží is from 1485, under the name Grunt.
+The village was later divided into two parts, Dolní Grunt ('lower Grunt') and Horní Grunt ('upper Grunt'; today Horní Podluží).
+Dolní Grunt was first mentioned in 1566.
 Between 1681 and 1850, it was a property of the Liechtenstein family as a part of the Rumburk estate.

-In 1947, the municipality was renamed from Dolní Grunt to its current name.